facelessuser/PyMdown/docs/user-guide/general-usage.md

 # Using PyMdown
 PyMdown was written to aid in batch processing Markdown files with Python Markdown and Pygments (but a JavaScript highlighter can just as easily be used).
 It also adds a number of optional extensions.

 PyMdown can also optionally use a template with CSS and JavaScript for styling the Markdown outputs.
 Templates, CSS, JavaScript, and extensions are all setup in a configuration file.
 If for certain batches specific settings need to be tweaked, PyMdown can accept paths to specific settings file via the CLI.
-The settings files can be in either JSON or YAML.
-PyMdown also supports input sources with a JSON or YAML frontmatter were settings can be configured along with general meta data.
+The settings files is in the YAML format.
+PyMdown also supports input sources with a YAML frontmatter where settings can be configured along with general meta data.

 Though PyMdown could be used to generate a site, it was mainly designed to generate static documents from Markdown for general use or previewing.
 If you are looking to generate document sites, there are plenty of good tools that already do this ([mkdocs](http://www.mkdocs.org/) is one suggestion).
 But even if you don't directly use PyMdown, you may still find the [PyMdown extensions](pymdown-extensions.md) as useful additions in other Python Markdown related projects as they can be installed and used independently.